Rafael Soriano: Seattle Mariners

-Ramón de los Santos, working as a scout for the Seattle Mariners, received a tip from an acquaintance about Soriano.
-After watching Soriano play for twelve minutes, de los Santos signed Soriano for a $5,000 signing bonus as an outfielder, figuring that with his strong throwing arm, Soriano could be converted into a pitcher.
+Ramón de los Santos, a scout for the Seattle Mariners, received a tip from an acquaintance about Soriano.
+After watching Soriano play for 12 minutes, de los Santos signed Soriano for a $5,000 signing bonus as an outfielder, figuring that with his strong throwing arm, Soriano could be converted into a pitcher.
 After a year and a half in Seattle's organization, playing for the Arizona Mariners of the Rookie-level Arizona League, Soriano struggled as an outfielder, batting .167 in 1998, his second year in Arizona.
 Heading into spring training in 1999, Soriano prepared himself for the possibility that Seattle would release him, at which point he planned to return to the Dominican Republic to work.

 However, Soriano was able to throw as fast as 95 mph in Arizona.
 Rafael Chaves, who worked with Soriano in Arizona, suggested that the Mariners convert Soriano into a pitcher.
 Throwing in the bullpen, Soriano was able to throw between 87 and 90 mph, which they figured would improve when he learned proper pitching mechanics.
-The Mariners assigned Soriano to the Everett AquaSox of the Class A-Short Season Northwest League in 1999.
+The Mariners assigned Soriano to the Everett AquaSox of the Low-A Northwest League in 1999.
 Chaves, working as Everett's pitching coach, helped Soriano with his development.
 For Everett, Soriano recorded 83 strikeouts and a team-leading 3.11 earned run average (ERA) in 75 1/3 innings pitched.

-Soriano pitched for the Wisconsin Timber Rattlers of the Class A Midwest League in 2000.
+Soriano pitched for the Wisconsin Timber Rattlers of the Single-A Midwest League in 2000.
 With Wisconsin, Soriano had an 8-4 win–loss record and a 2.87 ERA.
-The Mariners optioned him to the San Bernardino Stampede of the Class A-Advanced California League the next year.
-He was promoted to the San Antonio Missions of the Class AA Texas League later in the season.
+The Mariners optioned him to the San Bernardino Stampede of the High-A California League the next year.
+He was promoted to the San Antonio Missions of the Double-A Texas League later in the season.
 Between San Bernardino and San Antonio, Soriano pitched to a 2.82 ERA with 151 strikeouts in 137 1/3 innings in 2001.